-With a lot of similarities to other countries in the area, and its surge in popularity as a vacation destination, Croatian as a language is growing.
 If you’ve got a Croatian friend or family member the easiest way to show you care is to wish them a happy birthday in Croatian on their special day.
-Showing your appreciation in their native language will go a long way!
+So, how do you say happy birthday in Croatian and what other birthday traditions should you be aware of?

 How to Wish Someone a Happy Birthday in Croatian